Archierowe/guess_the_fruit/README.md

 * Parent function info was inspired by code from these posts [Stack Overflow](https://stackoverflow.com/questions/10960162/javascript-call-parent-function)
 * Code (which I modified in JQuery) for animation bounce on the main game panels was from [Animate CSS](https://animate.style/)
 * Modified some code for flashing/blinking text for the 'Game Over' modal [HTML Online](https://html-online.com/articles/blinking-text-css-animation/)
-* Code for the Highscore function came from studying this for a good while...[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#the_event_listener_callback)
+* The Highscore function was inspired by studies from this page [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#the_event_listener_callback)

 ## Acknowledgements
--   My biggest inspiration, my son Eben - this game is for you.
+-   My biggest inspiration, Eben - this game is for you.
+-   My wife, for continually supporting and encouraging me, thank you x
 -   Huge thanks go to Wayne and Lucie at Hey Bear Sensory for allowing me the use of their brand and images for the purpose of this project [Hey Bear Sensory](https://www.heybearsensory.com/)
 -   Many thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for his invaluable help, feedback and encouragement.
--   My wife, for continually supporting and encouraging me, thank you x

 -   All content included in this website is intended solely for educational purposes by the developer.